brrcrites/graph-coloring/README.txt

 		1 indicates an edge between column node and row node 0 indicates a lack of an edge

-	build_graph:
-		Used to build a graph from an activation sequence Adds an edge between two nodes if their activation sequence differs
-		<node name> <actuation sequence>

 Visualizer output:
 	write_graph(string graph_name): Will write a .dot file named graph_name.dot